carlosluquec/CarlosLuqueC/README.md

 Backend developer
 -----------------

-I've been learning programming over the past year and discovered my true passion for backend development.

 * 🌍  I'm based in Bogotá, Colombia
 * ✉️  You can contact me at [carlosluq1@gmail.com](mailto:carlosluq1@gmail.com)
 * 🚀  I'm currently working on [API-REST with Spring and Java](http://https://github.com/carlosluquec/API-REST)
-* 🧠  I'm learning Go
+* 🧠  I'm learning Java
 * 🤝  I'm open to collaborating on Backend Projects

 ### Skills